ltdoan2004/OOAD-tech-blog-project/README.md

 - Tag-based organization
 - Draft and publish workflow

-**3. Write Blog Posts:**
+**3.Create Blog Posts:**
-- **Access the Editor:** Once logged in, navigate to the "Write Post" section in the main menu.
+- **Access the Editor:** Once logged in, navigate to the "Create Post" section in the main menu.
 - **Using the Editor:**
-- **Interface:** The editor provides formatting tools such as headings, lists, and links, allowing you to create engaging content.
++ **Interface:** The editor provides formatting tools such as headings, lists, and links, allowing you to create engaging content.
-- **Insert Images:** You can add images to your post by dragging and dropping them or using the "Insert Image" button.
++ **Insert Images:** You can add images to your post by dragging and dropping them or using the "Insert Image" button.
-- **Publish:** When you're finished writing, click the "Publish" button to share your post with the community.
++ **Publish:** When you're finished writing, click the "Publish" button to share your post with the community.

--
-**4. Explore and Search:**
+**4.Explore and Search:**
 - **Browse Posts:** Use the navigation bar to access different categories or find posts by topic.
 - **Search Functionality:** Enter keywords into the search bar to find related posts.
 The search results will display the most relevant articles.
 - **Utilize Tags:** Click on tags to view other posts related to topics of interest.

-**5. Chatbot - Agent Search**
+**5.Chatbot - Agent Search**

 <p align="center">
   <img src="/demo/chatbot_2.png" alt="Image 1" width="45%">